swagger-api/swagger-socket/README.md

 ## [SwaggerSocket](https://github.com/wordnik/swagger-sockets/wiki/Swagger-Socket-Protocol): A REST over WebSocket Protocol

+The SwaggerSocket protocol allows any existing REST Resource to be executed on top of the WebSocket Protocol.
+Resources can be deployed as it is, without any modification and take advanatage of the SwaggerSocket protocol.

 ### Getting started using the bi-directional samples
 The quickest way to see how the protocol works is to try the samples: